zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Eric: Fine, thanks.

-Nancy: Would you like to come over and have a cup o f coffee?
+Nancy: Would you like to come over and have a cup of coffee?
 I can give you the scoop on the neighborhood and give you some tips on  places to go and things to do in this area.

 Eric: Thanks, but I’m kind of busy right now.
 I’ll take a rain check.